Title IV-B and Title IV-E

 Title IV-E Guide for Tribal Governments and Leaders cover

-There’s a lot to think about when exploring whether or not accessing Title IV-E funds is right for a tribe.
+There’s a lot to think about when exploring whether or not accessing title IV-E funds is right for a tribe.
 Tribal Governments and Leaders play a unique role in this exploration and may benefit from learning from others who have taken this journey before.

 Title IV-E Options Cover